awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-go-handler.md

 You can use the X\-Ray SDK to trace incoming HTTP requests that your application serves on an EC2 instance in Amazon EC2, AWS Elastic Beanstalk, or Amazon ECS\.

-Use `xray.handler` to instrument incoming HTTP requests\.
-The X\-Ray SDK for Go implements the standard Go library `http.handler` interface in the `xay.Handler` class to intercept web requests\.
-The `xay.Handler` class wraps the provided `http.handler` with `xray.Capture` using the request's context, parsing the incoming headers, adding response headers if needed, and sets HTTP\-specific trace fields\.
+Use `xray.Handler` to instrument incoming HTTP requests\.
+The X\-Ray SDK for Go implements the standard Go library `http.Handler` interface in the `xay.Handler` class to intercept web requests\.
+The `xay.Handler` class wraps the provided `http.Handler` with `xray.Capture` using the request's context, parsing the incoming headers, adding response headers if needed, and sets HTTP\-specific trace fields\.

 When you use this class to handle HTTP requests and responses, the X\-Ray SDK for Go creates a segment for each sampled request\.
-Any segments created by additional instrumentation become subsegments of the request\-level segment that provides information about the HTTP request and response, including timing, method, and disposition of the request\.
+This segment includes timing, method, and disposition of the HTTP request\.
+Additional instrumentation creates subsegments on this segment\.

+**Note**
+For AWS Lambda functions, Lambda creates a segment for each sampled request\.
+See  for more information\.

 The following example intercepts requests on port 8000 and returns "Hello\!" as a response\.
 It creates the segment `myApp` and instruments calls through any application\.